SYSTEMIC LUPUS ERYTHEMATOSUS OVERVIEW

 SYMPTOMS OF SYSTEMIC LUPUS ERYTHEMATOSUS

-Symptoms of lupus can be caused by inflammation, which can affect the whole or parts of the body.
+Symptoms of systemic lupus erythematosus (lupus, SLE) can be caused by inflammation, which can affect the whole or parts of the body.
 Other lupus symptoms are caused by inflammation and/or damage to a particular organ system.

-Whole body symptoms — Most people with lupus develop fatigue, fever, and weight loss at some point in their illness.
+Whole body symptoms — Most people with lupus develop fatigue, fever, and weight changes at some point in their illness.

 Fatigue — Fatigue is the most common symptom of lupus, and it is occasionally the most debilitating.
 Fatigue can occur in almost everyone, even when there are no other symptoms of lupus.